isabella232/pdftools-node-sdk-samples/README.md

 #### Protect a PDF File with an Owner Password and Permissions

-The sample script ```protect-pdf-with-owner-password.js``` secures an input PDF file with owner password and allow certain access permissions such as copying and editing the contents, and printing of the document at low resolution.
+The sample script ```protect-pdf-with-owner-password.js``` secures an input PDF file with owner password and allows certain access permissions such as copying and editing the contents, and printing of the document at low resolution.

 ```$xslt
 node src/protectpdf/protect-pdf-with-owner-password.js